jonasthewolf/gsn2x/README.md

 You can provide a custom stylesheet for SVG via the `-s` or `--stylesheet` options.

-Please see https://graphviz.org/docs/attrs/stylesheet/ and https://graphviz.org/docs/attrs/class/ for more details.
+Please see [Graphviz stylesheet](https://graphviz.org/docs/attrs/stylesheet/) and [Graphviz class](https://graphviz.org/docs/attrs/class/) for more details.

 Elements are assigned `gsnelem` class, edges are assigned `gsnedge` class.